datacampfire/FCI-Challenge/README.md

 * persona_juridica_receptora: Legal person that receives the money
 * rut_persona_juridica: Legal person tax ID
 * persona_natural_receptora: Natural person that receives the money

+## Dump

+The dump folder is a compressed dump of https://partidospublicos.cl/ application database.
+This database can be imported with Ruby or SQL and covers financial information sent every monday, those are thsame files that can be found in https://datos.partidospublicos.cl/.